ibm-cloud-docs/power-iaas/using-rhel.md

 If you choose to register for full Linux subscription, an additional charge will apply to your provisioned VM for Linux support through IBM.
 Full Linux subscription requires use of one of the stock operating system images provided by IBM.
 In the image menu, select **IBM provided subscription** to choose one of the IBM stock images.
 For more information on how to provision and register using a full Linux subscription, see [Full Linux subscription for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-set-full-Linux).

-If you wish to supply your own license, select the OS image suffixed with `-BYOL`.
-On the VM Provisioning Page, these images are listed under the **Client Supplied Subscription** section.
+If you plan to use your own license, select the OS image suffixed with `-BYOL`.
+On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
 {: note}

 The {{site.data.keyword.powerSys_notm}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
 The following versions of RHEL are supported: